rise-tools/rise-tools/README.md

 ## Component Data

-This is the base functionality of RNT, to specify which components will be rendered in your `<Template>`
+This is the base functionality of RNT, to specify which components will be rendered in your `<Rise>`

 ```ts
 {